Engee documentation

 str = string(dnow)

 Consider the DateTime(today()) function.
-The today() function returns an object of type Date representing the current date without time.
-The DateTime() constructor converts a Date object into a DateTime object by adding zero time.
+The today() function returns a Date object representing the current date without taking time into account.
+The DateTime() constructor converts a Date object into a DateTime object by adding a zero time.

 dday = DateTime(today())

-Arithmetic with such objects allows you to calculate the time difference between two moments of time or find their sum.
+Arithmetic with such objects allows you to calculate the time difference between two points in time or find their sum.

-In our case, the difference between dnow and dday is returned as an object of type CompoundPeriod, which expresses the time interval in understandable units - hours, minutes, seconds or milliseconds.
+In our case, the difference between dnow and dday is returned as an object of the CompoundPeriod type, which expresses the time interval in understandable units – hours, minutes, seconds, or milliseconds.

 difference = (dnow-dday)

-Let's convert milliseconds into hours.
-In this case, let's calculate this value mathematically, because the Hour constructor doesn't just translate the difference into hours, it tries to interpret the input value as a strict number of whole hours.
-If the result of division is not an integer, an error occurs.
+Convert milliseconds to hours.
+In this case, we will calculate this value mathematically, since the Hour constructor does not just convert the difference into hours, but tries to interpret the input value as a strict number of whole hours.
+If the result of the division is not an integer, an error occurs.

 Dates.value(difference) / (60 * 60 * 1000)

-Next, let's look at a few more variants of date and time definitions and their transformations.
+Next, we will consider several more options for determining the date and time and their transformations.

 D = DateTime(2025, 1, 2, 12, 5, 0)